 This is because for multispectral images, bands are collected individually.
-Each single band is its own image in a particular wavelength.
+Every single band is its own image in a particular wavelength.

 If you want to display them in true color, you will have to combine the red, green, and blue bands.
 The ArcGIS Composite Bands tool combines spectral bands from single band rasters.

 This tutorial gives you step-by-step instructions on how to go from single-band rasters into a multi-band RGB composite using the ArcGIS Composite Bands tool.
 Let’s do this:

 Sentinel 2A Multispectral Data in ArcGIS